telosys-templates/advanced-templates-samples/README.md

-Set of advanced templates using ...
+# Examples of advanced templates

+This bundle contains examples to illustrate many advanced features

-- $loader to use specific Java classes in the templates NB : Java classes must be compiled with "build.xml" ant file before launching the generation
+- **$loader**  to use specific Java classes in the templates NB : Java classes must be compiled before launching the generation (with "build.xml" ant file or with "compile.[bat/sh]" file)

-- $generator to launch the generator from a template file
+- **$generator** to launch the generator from a template file